khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 ### An honest rating of my present skills

 + １）Reading: **A2**.
-I can't read light novels smoothly yet, but I am comfortable with reading extensive passages in N4-level reading comprehension tests.
+I can't read light novels continuously yet, but I am comfortable with reading extensive passages in N4-level reading comprehension tests.
 + ２）Listening: **A2**.
 I can understand what's going on most of the time in simple conversations and monologues, but I might miss some of the vocab occasionally.
 + ３）Writing (typing): **A2**.
 I can hold a conversation with my girlfriend with a bit of mental effort.
 I may be able to write a letter.
 + ４）Speaking: **A1**.
 It takes me a long while to form simple, descriptive sentences.